827 E Market Street Louisville KY 40206 Phone: 502-586-4554 Email: admissions@louisvilleaddictioncenter.com

 Talking About Drug Use

 The process of recovery nurtures change.
-Part of changing is not glorifying drugs and drug use any longer.
+Part of the change is not glorifying drugs and drug use any longer.
 When someone begins talking about their past use in a positive light, glorifying their using days, it can potentially be one of the early signs of relapse.
 Missing drugs, talking about using them again or glorifying their past use can be a sign that something is lacking within them, and they could return to using drugs to cope with whatever it is.

 Relapse Triggers